-Writing for online magazines can be profitable and interesting, especially if writers know which sites to write for!
-These tips for finding work on the web are based on a fellow writer’s questions about online writing jobs…
+Writing for online magazines can be profitable and interesting, especially if you know which sites are hiring!
+These tips for finding work on the web are inspired by a fellow writer’s questions about online writing jobs…

 How to Write for Online Magazines